-In support to previous studies, studies of the basic biology of hematopoietic and mesenchymal stem cells are made.
-In particular, we are developing new strategies for gene therapy in different cell types, including induced pluripotent stem cells (iPSCs) that due to their capacity to generate all tissue cells have a great potential for clinical use.
+In support of previous studies, the basic biology of hematopoietic and mesenchymal stem cells is also investigated.
+In particular, we are developing new strategies for gene therapy in different cell types, including induced pluripotent stem cells (iPSCs) which, due to their ability to generate all tissue cells, have great potential for clinical use.

 Based on the ability of mesenchymal cells to facilitate tissue repair and control inflammation associated with various diseases, our laboratory is also interested in developing new cellular drugs based on the administration of these cells.